The Essential Elements of A Well-Written Complaint

 Generally, a motion to dismiss is filed alleging the following legal deficiencies: lack of subject matter jurisdiction, lack of personal jurisdiction, improper venue, insufficiency of process or insufficient service of process, and/or failure to state a claim upon which relief may be granted.
 Insufficiency of process or insufficient service of process is a technical defect, but all other grounds can be avoided by the lawyer if he or she has vigilantly researched the relevant statute and law thoroughly and drafted the complaint adequately.

-For example, states may specify that probate matters should be tried in special probate courts, rather than in general civil court.
+For example, states may specify that probate matters should be tried in special probate courts, rather than in general civil court, as per their probate litigation procedure.
 However, for the last ground, the defendant(s) may challenge the complaint as legally invalid by focusing on the facts alleged in the complaint and the exhibits attached.
 This can buy valuable time for the attorney if the facts set forth are descriptive with a legal claim.

 Prayer For Relief Request